intershop/iom-blueprint-project/README.md

 ## License

-The Intershop Progressive Web App is made available under the [MIT license](./LICENSE).
+The Intershop Order Management Blueprint Project is published as [MIT license](./LICENSE).